ger6-illini/rfc_finder/README.md

 ## How to Use

 In order to use RFC Finder, you always need to start the backend first.
-Please go to the project folder where you cloned the repo, e.g., `rfc-finder`, and run the command below.
+Please go to the project folder where you cloned the repo, e.g., `rfc-finder/`, and run the command below.
 You might also decide to run this as an executable service in Linux (with `systemd`) or as a login item in macOS, so the backend automatically runs every time you login to your computer.

 ```bash
 # run this from the project folder (the one cloned using `git clone`)